jdaless/HouseBot/README.md

 ## Setup

+The following instructions are for Ubuntu Server 16.04.
+` sudo apt-get install python3 `
+` sudo apt-get install python-pip3 `
+` sudo pip3 install flask `

-To work, the bot needs to run in python3, and needs a private.txt file with the bot api key, the house's group chat id, and each member of the house's telegram user id in that order.
+Create a private.txt file with the bot api key, the house's group chat id, and each member of the house's telegram user id in that order on seperate lines.

+` python3 flavortown_bot.py `